m0veax/tplink_m7350/mandelbrot_demo/Readme.md

 # Mandelbrot Display Demo

-This is a simple demo containing a source, a demo makefile with a binary, and an strace binary to test the display output.
+This is a simple demo containing a demo source and makefile

 ## Important Notes
 - This has been tested with the stock firmware, meaning no colors and no bit depth whatsoever.